BraideyH/README-generator/Develop/README.md

   ## Contributors

-  myself
+  Myself.
+Github username is Braideyh

   ## Tests

-  the user should test the app by tring to do stuff
+  Users can test this app by running the app int he command line and waiting for any errors.

   ## Questions

-  the user can contact me at e@e.com
+  Users can contact myself at braideyhooper@gmail.com